dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 2. All top level fields in each Q/R data item will be optional.

-    * Rationale: Different users will have different requirements for data to be available for analysis.
-      Users with minimal requirements should not have to pay the cost of recording full data, though this will limit the ability to perform certain kinds of data analysis and also to reconstruct packet captures.
+    * Rationale: Different operators will have different requirements for data to be available for analysis.
+Operators with minimal requirements should not have to pay the cost of recording full data, though this will limit the ability to perform certain kinds of data analysis and also to reconstruct packet captures.
 For example, omitting the resource records from a Response will reduce the C-DNS file size; in principle responses can be synthesized if there is enough context.
+Operators may have different policies for collecting user data and can choose to omit or anonymize certain fields at capture time e.g. client address.

 3. Multiple Q/R data items will be collected into blocks in the format.
 Common data in a block will be abstracted and referenced from individual Q/R data items by indexing.
 The maximum number of Q/R data items in a block will be configurable.